Porcupine Meatballs

 Instructions

-- 2Heat the olive oil in a large nonstick skillet over medium-high heat.
-Once the oil is glistening, add the meatballs in a single layer about 1-inch apart.
-Cook until the meatballs are browned all over, about 10 minutes.
-Transfer to a plate and discard the grease.
+- 2Heat the olive oil in a large nonstick skillet over medium-high heat until glistening, about 1–2 minutes.
+Add the meatballs in a single layer about 1 inch apart and cook for 10 minutes, rolling occasionally, until browned on all sides.
+Transfer to a plate.

 Nutrition — Per Serving